Load Test

 Figure 2: A Typical Load Test Graph

-This load test graph has a steady state of 1 hour along with 10 minutes ramp-up and 10 minutes ramp-down period.
+The above graph has a steady state of 1 hour along with 10 minutes ramp-up and 10 minutes ramp-down period.
 Therefore the test will run for 1 hour and 20 minutes.
 After completion of the test, a performance tester verifies the result against the defined load test NFRs.

 Leave a Comment